devfile/library/tests/README.md

 ## Current tests:

-The tests using pre-created devfiles are complete (but update in progress due to schema changes)
+The tests using pre-created devfiles are not currently available (update in progress due to schema changes)

 The tests which generate devfiles with random content at run time currently cover the following properties and items.